joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/catalog_product_entities/catalog_product_entities.md

-## Enrich BigID
+## Catalog Product Entities

 ### Purpose

-Creates enriched tables for `BigID`.

 BigID is a data governance tool used to catalog product databases and automatically classify if their data is PII, sensitive, etc.

-This enrich DAG output is used by the `catalog_product_entities` DAG to create product entities in the data catalog.
+This DAG pulls data from `datalake_bigid.bigid_product_entities_access_level` and sends it to Metadata Propagator.
+Then, Metadata Propagator will create those entities in our Data Catalog.

+The data used from `bigid_product_entities_access_level` is:

+* Database, table and column names,
+* If the columns have PII or sensitive information
+* The columns access level (Public, Restricted or Confidential)

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>